italo-granato/BGGE/README.md

 <h2 id="news">

-News of this version (0.6.2)
+News of this version (0.6.5)

 </h2>

+  - remove previously Sc conditional distribution
-  - Minor improvements
+  - fixed rm.na

 See the last updates in [NEWS](NEWS.md).